Frequently Asked Questions (FAQ)

 Unfortunately, this is not possible.
 The application and selection phase of each year are treated independently and you have to reapply if you cannot enter the program at the time you are accepted.

 We are aiming for small cohort size and thereby excellent networking.
-Therefore, we only accept 10 students per year and site.
+Therefore, we only accept 20 students per year.

 The coordination office will support you with your process to settle in Germany and inform you about all the steps you need to take in advance.

-That depends on the teaching university you apply to.
-For Matter to Life University of Göttingen, which focuses on Complex System and Biological Physics, a good grasp of mathematics will allow you to get the most out of the program.
-You have to have at least 19 CP of mathematical and physical modules in your qualifying degree in order to be admitted to the program at University of Göttingen.
+That depends on your chosen focus.
+For Complex System and Biological Physics, a good grasp of mathematics will allow you to get the most out of the program.
 We offer a voluntary mathematical preparation course for those who need to refresh their mathematical background.

 Contacting us or the professors will not alter your chance of acceptance.
 However, if you have any questions or uncertainties regarding the program or the application process, you are welcome to always contact the coordination office.
 We are happy to help.